karaoc/dayz.test/[Server-Hosting]-PartySettings.md

 - 0 = You can only invite players near you.
 - 1 = You can invite everyone from anywhere regardless of the distance.

-### "EnablePartyMembersMapMarkers"
-Bool.
-- 0 = You can't see the position of your teammates on the map UI.
-- 1 = You can see a marker on the position of your teammates on the map UI.

 ### "EnablePartyMemberMarker"
 Bool.
 - 0 = You can't see any markers above the head of your teammates (sims style).